 To get your free reports from any or all three nationwide credit reporting agencies (Experian, Equifax, or TransUnion), contact the Annual Credit Report Service.
 To do this:

-Be sure to use only the Annual Credit Report Service to get your free reports.
+Be careful when getting your free reports.
 Some for-profit companies use similar names and URLs to try to get you to pay for a credit report or other services.
 If a different website says it provides free credit reports, beware.
 The “free” report often comes with strings attached, like a service that you have to pay for when the introductory period ends, and some sites collect personal information.

-If you get a copy of your free report from Experian, Equifax, or TransUnion and find errors in the report, learn about how to dispute them.
+If you get a copy of your free report from Experian, Equifax, or TransUnion and find errors in the report, you should file a dispute about them.